rtrger/Components/README.md

-Components and scripts for [LiveSplit](https://github.com/LiveSplit/LiveSplit), currently for the following games:
+Components and scripts for [LiveSplit](https://github.com/LiveSplit/LiveSplit).
+This repository currently contains scripts for the following games:

 * Tomb Raider: The Angel of Darkness
+* King's Quest: Mask of Eternity